 Where a low-level concern relates to the conduct of a Principal, Head of School, Head of Care or Deputy Principal, or a member of the MAT Central Team this should be reported to the Group Director.
 This can be done via the alternative QR code on the low-level concern poster.
 An individual may also wish to report a low-level concern to the Group Director where they perceive a lack of action following having raised a low-level concern to the Academy Principal (e.g. not taking Low Level Concerns seriously enough in your view).

-Where Low Level Concerns are raised with the Group Director, these may also be accessed and actioned by the Head of Operations as his Deputy, as indicated on the posters.
+Where Low Level Concerns are raised with the Group Director, these may also be accessed and actioned by the Executive Leader of Education and Care, and the Head of Operations, as indicated on the posters.